rydmike/flex_color_scheme/README.md

 I happen to come up with one that I like and want to add.

-If you have a lovely ColorScheme set with matching light and dark theme mode colors, that you think really should be included in FlexColorScheme's built-in schemes, then by all means please feel free post a suggestion as a GitHub issue.
+If you have a lovely ColorScheme set with matching light and dark theme mode colors, that you think really should be included in FlexColorScheme's built-in schemes collection, then by all means please feel free post a suggestion as a GitHub issue.
 No promises are made about its eventual inclusion, but if I also think it is a really nice and pretty color scheme, it might very well get included.
-Coming up with nice schemes is trickier than it seems, so contributions to new ones will certainly be considered.
+Coming up with nice schemes is trickier than it seems, so contributions to new ones will be considered.

 ## Installing and Using